nix-community/nix-vscode-extensions/README.md

 ### Special extensions

 Certain extensions require special treatment.

-Provide functions to modify such extensions derivations in [overrides.nix](overrides.nix).
+Provide functions to modify such extension in [overrides.nix](overrides.nix).

 Optionally, create and link there issues explaining chosen override functions.

-The overrides apply to a whole attrset of extensions, including [Extra extensions](#extra-extensions).
+Overrides apply to a whole attrset of extensions, including [Extra extensions](#extra-extensions).

+Each override is applied to an argument of the `buildVscodeMarketplaceExtension` function.

 #### Build problems